 But there is.

 Jesus has his arms wide open, just waiting for us to run to Him.
 He is always with us no matter what.
 It doesn’t matter what kind of past or present we have because all He wants for us is for Him to be our future.
-In His eyes we are pure and beautiful, worthy of every treasure in the world.
+In His eyes, we are pure and beautiful, worthy of every treasure in the world.
 He loves us unconditionally and showed us exactly how much when He was nailed to the cross for our sins.

 This is why Christians celebrate Easter.
 Because it was the ultimate act of love that allows us to live with Christ in heaven for eternity.
 It’s a beautiful time for everyone and represents many things for Christians all over the world.
-It represents Jesus Christ’s victory over death, His resurrection proof that He is the Son of God.
+It represents Jesus Christ’s victory over death, His resurrection proves that He is the Son of God.
 It represents Jesus’ love for us, that He was nailed to the cross, just for us to save our sins.
 It represents eternal life, that through this event we can find hope in an eternity spent with Him.

 As you go on Easter egg hunts this upcoming Easter, go to service and eat delicious food, remember Jesus’ sacrifice for you.
 He loved you so much that he died for you.